- Breasts come in many shapes and sizes.

 How long will it take to get breasts?

 It takes different people different amounts of time to develop breasts, usually between 3 and 5 years.
 The age when you start to develop does not have an effect on the final size of your breasts.
 For example, if you develop earlier than most girls, this doesn’t mean that you will have bigger breasts than most girls.

 Does everyone develop breasts at the same time?

-No. It’s normal for some girls to start to develop breasts when they’re 7 or 8 years old, while others don’t start until they’re 11 or 12.
+No. It’s normal for some girls to start to develop breasts when they’re 8 or 9 years old, while others don’t start until they’re 11 or 12.
 Every girl has her own “clock” that her body follows.
-For example, girls who do gymnastics, dance, track, or some other very active sport may go through puberty at a later age.
-Even if your development is normal, it can be hard if you seem to be either the first or the last one to develop breasts.
+For example, girls who do gymnastics, dance, track, or another very active sport may go through puberty at a later age.
+Even if your development is normal, it can be hard if you seem to be either the first or the last one among your classmates or friends to develop breasts.
 Talk to a parent or an adult that you trust and tell him/her how you are feeling.
 If you develop early, remember that other girls will soon catch up.

 Is there anything I can do to increase the size of my breasts?

 Heredity is the most important factor in determining breast shape and size.
 No creams, special exercises, or clothing will permanently change your breast size.
 Your breasts may change with weight loss or gain or after a pregnancy, but for the most part, the size of your breasts stays the same once you’ve finished puberty.
 Also, breast size has no effect on whether a woman will be able to breastfeed her baby.